Amirreza-Saiah/FuckDNS/README.md

+#Fuck DNS
+for anyone who’s tired of digging through Windows settings just to change DNS.

 # 🚀 Windows DNS Switcher (Python CLI)

 Tired of slow DNS?
 Want to switch to the fastest DNS with a single command?